nathand940/Web-Dev-Assignment-2/README.md

 Description:

 -For this assignment I was tasked with creating a weather app that displays weather and forecast for 7 days for multiple countries across the world.
-By using Eleventy and Bulma I was able to create a dynamic, mobile-friendly weather dashboard that allows you to navigate to pages displaying the weather forecast for specific countries.
+-By using Eleventy and Bulma I was able to create a dynamic, mobile-friendly weather dashboard that allows you to navigate to pages displaying the weather forecast for specific countries.

 Website Features: